 Hilary Griffiths is a British conductor now living in Germany.
 He has held appointments as General Music Director of the Symphony Orchestra and Opera in Regensburg, Chief Conductor of the State Opera, Prague, Music Director of the Oberhausen Opera, Principal Staff Conductor at the Cologne Opera and Director of the Opera Studio, and Music Director of the Eutin Opera Festival.
 He has worked as a guest conductor throughout Europe, has made several visits to the Far East, Australia and South America, and has appeared at the festivals of Edinburgh, Camden, Schwetzingen, Wiesbaden, Würzburg, Gmunden, Prague, Litomyšl, Miskolc, Tenerife, Hong Kong and Perth (Australia).
-He was Chief Conductor and Music Director of the Wuppertal Opera from 2009 – 2012.
+He was Chief Conductor and Music Director of the Wuppertal Opera from 2009 – 2012 and is currently Music Director of Eutin Festival.

 Hilary Griffiths was born in Leamington Spa, England.
 He was a chorister at King’s College, Cambridge and later received an honours degree in mathematics at Trinity College, Oxford.
 His musical studies continued at the Royal Academy of Music, the London Opera Centre, the Accademia Chigiana in Siena and at the Conservatorio Giuseppe Verdi in Milan, where he became a prizewinner at the international conducting competitions of AIDEM in Florence and Marinuzzi in San Remo.